-Newer diabetes medications, like DPP4 inhibitors (Januvia, Onglyza, Tradjenta), GLP-1 receptor agonists (Victoza, Trulicity, Ozempic), and SGLT2 inhibitors (Sulisent, Invokana, Farxiga, Jardiance) have a range of benefits for individuals with Type 2 diabetes and have made strides in improving glucose control and preventing complications, for those who can afford them.
+Newer diabetes medications, like DPP4 inhibitors (Januvia, Onglyza, Tradjenta), GLP-1 receptor agonists (Victoza, Trulicity, Ozempic) and SGLT2 inhibitors (Sulisent, Invokana, Farxiga, Jardiance) have a range of benefits for individuals with type 2 diabetes and have made strides in improving blood glucose control and preventing complications, for those who can afford them.
 Unlike older medication like metformin, these newer drugs are patented and more costly, with list prices in the $400-600 range for a month supply and variable insurance coverage and savings programs.

 New research presented on June 12, 2020 at the ADA Scientific Sessions shares a closer look at who is accessing these oral medications and where major gaps still exist.

 Dr. Ahmed Elhussein presented Racial and Socioeconomic Disparities in the Use of Newer Diabetes Medications in the Look AHEAD Study, examining users of these three drug classes by population-based race/ethnicity and socioeconomic variables.

 Racial and ethnic minorities have a greater prevalence of type 2 diabetes, as Dr. Elhussein cited: Type 2 diabetes rates in the United States are 7.4 percent among whites and 12-15 percent among other races and ethnicities.
 Racial and ethnic minorities could stand to benefit more from these new drugs based on the greater burden of diabetes and complications already present.